 The Fordwich Arms, King St, Fordwich, Canterbury CT2 0DB, Tel: 01227 710444, fordwicharms.co.uk

 The Kentish Hare, Bidborough – No. 43

-With 2 AA Rosettes, and a whole host of other awards under its belt since James and Chris Tanner saved the pub from demolition just a few years ago, The Kentish Hare is a real foodie gem and a Muddy favourite.
-Stylishly designed with the hare theme and quirky furnishings dotted around the place.
-There’s lots of pockets of different space, which we really like in our eateries.
-You’d be just at home here having a grown up meal out with the mother-in-law/a group of girlfriends in the main dining room, or feeding your kids in the more relaxed bar area.
+Tunbridge Wells’ the Kentish Hare came in at number 28 galloping up the poles from number 43 last year – so climbing a total of 15 places.
+Winner of Best Destination Pub in the 2019 Muddy Awards this eatery is stylishly designed with the hare theme and quirky furnishings dotted around the place, there’s lots of pockets of space here and you’d be just at home having a grown up meal out with the mother-in-law in the main dining room, or feeding your kids in the more relaxed bar area.
 The kids menu is spot on, there’s a beer garden, Fish’n’Chip FryDay and even better all kids under 5 eat free.
 Whatcha waiting for?

 The Kentish Hare, 95 Bidborough Ridge, Bidborough, Tunbridge Wells TN3 0XB, Tel: 01892 525709, thekentishhare.com